BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Because I rely on algorithms to find items to buy, I believe it's fair to say that they have influence over me and a sort of agency of their own.

 If we don't attribute agency to objects, then the explanation for the failures of climate agreements likely rests on a dysfunction of the system or on individual failures, e.g. corrupt or incompetent politicians.
 The idea that our modern society renders us freer and more independent is misconstrued.
+A better way to put it is: We are (more) *out of control*.
-While we engage in broader dialogues, express ourselves diversely, and view the world through varied lenses, increasing complexity often amplifies dependency.
+While we engage in broader dialogues, express ourselves diversely, and view the world through varied lenses, increasing complexity often amplifies dependency and chaos.
-There is more differentiation going on but this does not mean that we are less dependent.
+There is more differentiation going on but this does not mean that we are less dependent but systems are less controlable.
 The age-old dynamic of subjects dominating objects could very well be shifting, placing objects alongside us in terms of influence.

 ## Artificial Systems?